hill-daniel/webhook-infrastructure/README.md

 # Welcome to the "Validating A GitHub Webhook Request With AWS Lambda" CDK project

-Infrastructure code for validating a GitHub webhook request with Lambda.
+Infrastructure code for validating a GitHub webhook request with AWS Lambda.

 Part of [Validating A GitHub Webhook Request With AWS Lambda](https://www.uphill.dev/blog/validating-github-webhook/) blog post on https://www.uphill.dev.